 However, within the financial industry, compliance is top-of-mind.
-Many companies don't know how to use the data they collect to improve customer experiences, or they're too afraid to scale their experiments because of the perceived risk.
+Many companies don't know how to use the data they collect to improve messaging and customer experiences, or they're too afraid to scale their experiments because of the perceived risk.

-The Gramm-Leach-Bliley Act (GLBA) requires financial institutions to explain how they share customers’ information and data.
+The Gramm-Leach-Bliley Act (GLBA) requires financial institutions to explain how they share customers’ information and personal data.
 That includes personally identifiable information (PII) such as:

 - Contact details (address, email, phone number)

 - Bank account numbers or other account numbers

 - Social Security Number (SSN) or other government-issued numbers

 There’s plenty you can A/B test without running afoul of any regulations or using PII at all.
 Regardless of whether you’re creating mortgage loan landing pages, banner ads for a new high-yield savings account, or an application page for a new rewards credit card, you can A/B test on-page elements like headlines and CTAs, lead-capture elements, landing page, as well as accessibility features to maximize and improve conversions of your marketing campaign.